Bechara-Sebaaly/backend-crous/README.md

 ## 🗒️ NOTA BENE

 The data we are using is present here : https://data.opendatasoft.com/explore/dataset/fr_crous_restauration_france_entiere%40mesr/table/
+AXIOS library is used to send http request and read the data from the API at startup and each time findAll with refresh = 1 is called
 The crous API can do the sorting and pagination, but we didn't use it for that.
 We only used the opendatasoft API to get all the data during the backend startup (on Module initialisation).
 The code required for pagination and sorting of the data was created by us for this project.
 Also the original form of the available data is grouping the phone number, email and address in one field called "contact".
 During the initial reading of the data we seperated thos into three seperate fields: phone number, address and email.